The Gerald J. Swanson Prize for Teaching Excellence is designed to recognize excellence in undergraduate teaching at the University of Arizona.

 - Letters of recommendations from peers and relevant administrators (minimum of 1 maximum of 2).

-Materials are to be submitted through Competition Space: https://arizona.infoready4.com/#homePage.
+Materials are to be submitted through Arizona Cultivate: https://arizona.infoready4.com/#provost.

 The Office of the Provost will review and select four to five awardees annually (depending on funding available).

 The Office of the Provost will send a letter to the winning educator, their respective Dean and the Thomas R. Brown Foundation.
-Through the generosity of the Thomas R. Brown Foundation, all awardees will be invited to annual celebratory dinner (late April to early May) where the prizes will be presented by the Provost.
+Through the generosity of the Thomas R. Brown Foundation, all awardees will be invited to an annual celebratory dinner where the prizes will be presented by the Provost.
 Prize winners are not eligible to win the award for two academic years from their winning date.